Synology: Company history

-Synology expanded beyond its roots in peripheral storage market by introducing a cloud service in 2017, initially using three data centers in Frankfurt, Germany.

 In 2007, Wong implemented a "rotating CEO system", in which a few senior employees served terms as the CEO; Wong returned as CEO in 2019.
 Liao and Wong are still with the company, with Liao serving as President of Synology America Corp. and Wong serving Chairman of Synology Inc. By 2014, revenue exceeded NT$10 billion.
-Synology has grown from approximately 40 employees in 2008 to 600 employees in its Taiwan offices in 2017, of which 200 were software development engineers.
+Synology has grown from approximately 40 employees, as of 2008, to 600 employees in its Taiwan offices in 2017, of which 200 were software development engineers.
+Synology expanded beyond its roots in peripheral storage market by introducing a cloud service in 2017, initially using three data centers in Frankfurt, Germany.
 In 2018, Wong stated that Synology's profits were "in the same neighborhood as ASUS", which were approximately NT$4.2 billion that year.
-The company consolidated its Taiwan offices and headquarters in 2019, moving from offices on Chang'an West Road and Chengde Road in Datong District, Taipei (near the Museum of Contemporary Art Taipei and Taipei Main Station) to the Far Eastern Telecom Park (Tpark) in Banqiao District.
+The company consolidated its Taiwan offices and headquarters in 2019, moving from offices on Chang'an West Road and Chengde Road in Datong District, Taipei, near the Museum of Contemporary Art Taipei, and Taipei Main Station, to the Far Eastern Telecom Park (Tpark) in Banqiao District.